compsocialscience/summer-institute/2021/hong_kong/pre_arrival.md

 ## Lecture videos

-SICSS@Hong Kong 2021 will be using a [flipped classroom model](https://en.wikipedia.org/wiki/Flipped_classroom).
-Therefore, you should watch [videos of lectures](https://sicss.io/curriculum) before our meetings, and then we will use our time together for discussion and group activities.
+SICSS@Hong Kong 2021 will be using a **[flipped classroom model](https://en.wikipedia.org/wiki/Flipped_classroom)**.
+Therefore, you should watch [videos of lectures](https://sicss.io/curriculum) before our meetings, and then **we will use our time together for discussion and group activities**.

 ## Flash talks

-It is not a formal research talk, but rather a causal talk about your interests of using computational social science in your field, what kinds of topics you want to work on (one or two concrete examples, trying to draw other participants' interests), and challenges you have faced; 20 minutes max for each participant.
+You should prepare a short (20 minutes) talk.
+It is not a formal research talk, but rather a causal talk about your interests of using computational social science in your field, kinds of topics you want to work on (one or two concrete examples, trying to draw other participants' interests), recent articles you find most exciting about, or challenges you have faced.
 Think of this as an opportunity to find collaborators.

 ## Computing environment